 The nut milk is inspired by G&B Coffee in LA, who uses a similar technique to make the milk in their legendary Almond Latte.
 Soon after I first had it, I was at Gracias Madre and had their Spiked Horchata cocktail made with mezcal and plenty of spice.

-This is the perfect drink year round as you can have it on ice with a spread of spicy Mexican food in the summertime to balance all the heat or you can lean into the holiday-like spices it has a serve it as an alternative to eggnog in the winter!
+This Tequila Spiked Horchata Cocktail recipe is the perfect drink year round as you can have it on ice with a spread of spicy Mexican food in the summertime to balance all the heat or you can lean into the holiday-like spices it has a serve it as an alternative to eggnog in the winter!

-Soak The Macadamia Almond Horchata: Bring 6 cups of water to a boil over high heat.
-Combine boiling water, rice, almonds, macadamia nuts, dates, and stick cinnamon in a large bowl—cover and let stand at room temperature for at least 8 hours and up to 24 hours.
+- Soak The Macadamia Almond Horchata: Bring 6 cups of water to a boil over high heat.
+Combine boiling water, rice, almonds, macadamia nuts, dates, and the cinnamon in a large bowl—cover and let stand at room temperature for at least 8 hours and up to 24 hours.

-To Make One Cocktail: Combine 1/4 cup horchata in a cocktail shaker with coffee liquer and tequila, and fill the shaker halfway with ice.
+- Make One Horchata Cocktail: Combine 1/4 cup horchata in a cocktail shaker with coffee liqueur and tequila, and fill the shaker halfway with ice.
 Shake and serve on the rocks with a grating of fresh cinnamon and a star anise piece.